Borsh Castle

 Borsh Castle, locally known as Kalaja e Borshit, lies north of the village of the same name, in the county of Vlorë in Albania.

-Archaeological research has showed that the site has been inhabited since the 4th century BC.
+Archaeological research has shown that the site has been inhabited since the 4th century BC.
 In Antiquity, it probably served as the acropolis of a small town.
 It was first mentioned during the reign of the Byzantine emperor Justinian I (527-565 AD) in a list of Byzantine fortifications.
-Later, in the 12th century, it also got mentioned in the Alexiad by the Byzantine princess-historian Anna Komnene.
+Later, in the 12th century, it was also mentioned in the Alexiad by the Byzantine princess-historian Anna Komnena.

-From the 13th century until the 15th century, Borsh Castle changed hands many times.
+From the 13th to the 15th centuries, Borsh Castle changed hands many times.
 It was given as dowry by the Despotate of Epirus to the King of Naples in 1258.
-Not long after it returned into the hands of the Despotate only to be ceded to Charles I of Anjou in 1279.
+Not long after, it returned into the hands of the Despotate, only to be ceded to Charles I of Anjou in 1279.
 After a couple of decades, it again returned into Epirote hands.
-But during an Epirote rebellion against Byzantine rule in 1338, it choose the side of the Byzantine Empire.
+But during an Epirote rebellion against Byzantine rule in 1338, it chose the side of the Byzantine Empire.

-In 1417 the castle fell into Ottoman hands.
-In 1470, during the First Ottoman-Venetian War (1463-1479) it had fallen into Venetian hands, but after the war had ended it reverted to the Ottoman Empire.
+In 1417, the castle fell into Ottoman hands.
+In 1470, during the First Ottoman-Venetian War (1463-1479), it fell into Venetian hands, but after the war ended, it reverted to the Ottoman Empire.
 During an Albanian uprising against Ottoman rule in 1481, the castle was captured by Albanian forces led by Gjon Kastrioti II.
-They only held it until 1484, before it was taken back by the Ottomans.
+They only held it until 1484, before the Ottomans took it back.

 Gallery